akshaykrsh97/CMR-Library/README.md

 ## About this app

 This app deals with the student dashboard for searching books in library.
 It also has functionality of requesting available book in library as well as requesting new book for library.
+App made for `CMR Institute of Technology, Bengalore`.
+Project ongoing.